flavell-lab/AtanasKim-Cell2023/README.md

 **\* Equal Contribution**

+## Notebooks and scripts
+Notebooks/scripts used in this project are stored in the directory `notebook`.

 ## Package directory
-List of packages in this repository.
+List of packages in this repository (in the directory `src`).
 Note that the source code included in this repository is from when the article was published.
 Any updates (e.g. bug fix, new feature) to any of the packages are not reflected on the code included in this repository.
 **To use/install or access the latest/maintained versions, please access the individual repositories** using the links below:
 ### ANTSUN
 Calcium and behavior data processing and extraction